charonn0/RB-libssh2/ReadMe.md

 1. Interact with the created data streams through their [Read](https://github.com/charonn0/RB-libssh2/wiki/SSH.Channel.Read), [Write](https://github.com/charonn0/RB-libssh2/wiki/SSH.Channel.Write), etc. methods.
 1. When finished with a data stream call its [Close](https://github.com/charonn0/RB-libssh2/wiki/SSH.Channel.Close) method.
 1. After all data streams are finished and closed, call [Session.Close](https://github.com/charonn0/RB-libssh2/wiki/SSH.Session.Close) to end the connection.

+### A note on threading
+In many cases it will be advantageous to run SSH and SFTP operations on background thread, and it's safe to do so with one caveat.

+Each instance of `SSH.Session` and all subsequent objects created with it (Channels, SFTP objects, etc.; collectively "the session") are a single resource for threading purposes; they all use the single TCP connection owned by the `SSH.Session` instance, and _that_ is the resource that threads must contend for.

+If the session will be accessed from more than one thread then the entire session should be protected by a single synchronization object, such as a `Semaphore` or `CriticalSection`, so that only one thread can access the session at a time.
+"Access" is pretty much all-inclusive, since even reading the value of a property will in many cases send and receive data on the connection.

 ## How to incorporate libssh2 into your Realbasic/Xojo project
 ### Import the SSH module